Atlantic Coast Conference men's basketball

-The Atlantic Coast Conference (founded in 1953) is one of the premier college basketball conferences in NCAA Division I. The current ACC champions are the Duke Blue Devils.
+The Atlantic Coast Conference (founded in 1953) is one of the premier college basketball conferences in NCAA Division I. The current ACC champions are the Duke men's basketball.

 Members

 History

 The early roots of ACC basketball began primarily thanks to two men: Everett Case and Frank McGuire.
 Case had been a successful high school coach in Indiana who accepted the head coaching job at North Carolina State at a time that the school's athletic department had decided to focus on competing in football on a level with Duke, then a national power in college football.
 Case's North Carolina State teams dominated the early years of the ACC with a modern, fast-paced style of play.
 He became the fastest college basketball coach to reach many "games won" milestones.

 Case eventually became known as The Father of ACC Basketball.
 Despite his success on the court, he may have been even a better promoter off-the-court.
 Case realized the need to sell his program and university.
 State had originally started construction on Reynolds Coliseum in 1941, but stopped construction during the war.
 It was originally slated to seat 10,000 people, but Case persuaded school officials to expand the arena to 12,400 people.
 It opened as the new home court for his team in 1949; at the time, it was the largest on-campus arena in the South.
 As such, it was used as the host site for many Southern Conference tournaments, ACC tournaments, and the Dixie Classic, an annual event involving the four ACC teams from North Carolina as well as four other prominent programs from across the nation.
 The Dixie Classic brought in large revenues for all schools involved and soon became one of the premier sporting events in the South.